 We are working to develop a more coordinated approach to encouraging self-care across a variety of NHS England work streams, with a particular focus on empowering patients and addressing unnecessary workload in general practice.

-Developments to NHS Choices, self care for long term condition patients through patient activation, 111 Online and social prescribing pilots are all underway.
+Developments to the NHS website, self care for long term condition patients through patient activation, 111 Online and social prescribing pilots are all underway.
 In addition we will be emphasising the need for patients to use general practice responsibly, as well as A&E, with NHS England communications.

 With regard to secondary care, we have written to all clinical commissioning groups (CCGs) and hospitals reminding them of their responsibilities around the recent Standard Contract changes that reduce unnecessary use of GP appointments relating to hospital episodes of care.
 We will be monitoring CCGs progress to make sure these changes are delivered.